 Interleukin-2 tells your body to make more T-cells and Natural Killer cells.2,3 Interferon boosts your immune system by:4,5

 - Activating white blood cells called macrophages and Natural Killer cells.

 - Making T-cells better at killing cancer cells.

 - Potentially preventing cells from growing and dividing.

 - Promoting cancer cell death.

-Cytokines can be used as a primary treatment or adjuvant treatment for melanoma or Kaposi sarcoma.6 Cytokines may be used alone or in combination with other medications.
+Depending on the specific form of skin cancer, cytokines may be a potential treatment option.6 Cytokines may be used alone or in combination with other medications.

 What is an oncolytic virus and how does it work?